-- 1. Cyber criminals who they are and what they want. - 2.
-What cyber criminals do with our personal information. - 3.
-How kids can stay safe.
+- · Cyber criminals who they are and what they do. - What do cyber criminals do with our personal information? - How can kids stay safe?

-Protection with strong passwords and Multi-Factor Authentication
+Protection with Strong Passwords and Multi-Factor Authentication

-Back to school is a good time to re-visit the question - what makes a powerful password?
+Back to school is a good time to re-visit the question: what makes a powerful password?
+By following simple tips, you can help ensure your accounts and devices are safe.

-- 1. Longer is stronger when it comes to passwords.
-Use passwords that are 15 characters or more in length. - 2.
-UPPERCASE, lowercase, \$ymbo!s and numb3rs use a combination to ensure strong passwords - 3.
-Use a passphrase to create meaningful and memorable passwords.
-A passphrase is a string of words like "MycuteGerbilWesley" or "BasketBallCamprOcks"
+- Longer is stronger.
+Use passwords that are 15 characters or more in length. - UPPERCASE, lowercase, \$ymbo!s and numb3rs use a combination to ensure strong passwords. - Use a passphrase to create meaningful and memorable passwords, for example, "MycuteGerbilWesley" or "BasketBallCamprOcks".